MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 To deploy Office 365 ProPlus in multiple languages, you just need to include the additional languages in the Office packages you create.
 To do so, select the languages you want to deploy in the Language section when creating the configuration file in the [Office Customization Tool](https://config.office.com/).

 If you deploy Office from a local source on your network, you must download your languages to that source, in the same way that you download the Office package.
+For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 When deploying from a local source, we recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).

 For more details on standard deployments, see [Plan your enterprise deployment of Office 365 ProPlus](plan-office-365-proplus.md).